 Dan Ariely is a very enjoyable writer and an excellent researcher.
 That said I find his central theme of “irrationality” a problem.
 It is hard to know what people mean when they talk about irrationality.
 My central question is: What Is Irrationality?

 In his advice book, Irrationally Yours, readers ask Ariely about various problems they face.
 On page 29 we get the idea that irrationality arises from decisions driven by emotion.
 This is a standard popular view which is often used in psychology related work.

 But do emotions equate with irrationality?
 A reader asks Ariely what to do because the reader’s wife-to-be wants a big diamond engagement ring.
 The reader describes this as “irrational behavior”.
-(Ariely, 2015, page 20), presumably because the reader’s wife-to-be has an emotional desire for a large rock.
+(Ariely, 2015, page 20).
+This is presumably because the reader’s wife-to-be has an emotional desire for a large rock.
 Ariely isn’t convinced that wanting a large rock is irrational however as such a gift shows sacrifice on the reader’s part.
-The wife-to-be emotions help her confirm that her prospective partner is willing to sacrifice for her.
+The wife-to-be’s emotions help her confirm that her prospective partner is willing to sacrifice for her.
 This argument is reminiscent of evolutionary psychology logic in which emotions have value but in this view emotions aren’t connected to irrationality.

 Read: Dan Ariely, 2015, Irrationally Yours, Harper Perennial.